DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 5. Repeat the steps above as many times as the different weights are available.
 6. Use the following equation to measure the value of spring constant (using 2 of the values measured),
 $${\LARGE k = - \frac{(m_2 - m_1)\times g}{(x_2 - x_1)}}$$

 6. And, use the following equation to measure the uncertainty of the value of the spring constant.

 $${\LARGE \delta k =  k \times \sqrt{\left(\frac{\sqrt{\delta m_2^2 + \delta m_1^2}}{(m_2 - m_1)}\right)^2 + \left(\frac{\sqrt{\delta x_2^2 + \delta x_1^2}}{(x_2 - x_1)}\right)^2}}$$

-7. Repeat the experiment with all 3 different masses and record the values of k.
-Average these values to eliminate random error.
+7. Repeat the calculations with all 3 different masses and record the values of *k*.
+Average out the values to find the most accurate value.

 #### Using the value taken earlier with the procedure